open-wc/open-wc/packages/rollup-plugin-html/README.md

 <details>
 <summary>View example</summary>

-To create multiple outputs with rollup, you need to set the `output` option as an array.
-For each output, you need to create a child plugin from the main plugin.
+When you configure rollup to generate multiple build outputs you can inject all outputs into a single HTML file.

+To do this, create one parent `@open-wc/rollup-plugin-html` instance and use `addOutput` to create two child plugins for each separate rollup output.

+Each output defines a unique name, this can be used to retreive the correct bundle from `bundles` argument when creating the HTML template.

 The HTML file will be output into the directory of the last build.
-If your builds will be output into separate directories, you need to make sure the modern build is last.
+If your builds will be output into separate directories, you need to make sure the main directory in the last.

 ```js
 import html from '@open-wc/rollup-plugin-html';